IMPACT 2026

 references, formatted as per ACM SIGPLAN proceedings format.

-Use version 1.54 or above of the following templates to prepare your manuscript:
+Please use version 1.54 or above of the following templates to prepare your manuscript:

 https://www.acm.org/publications/proceedings-template

-http://sigplan.org/Resources/Author/
+Visit http://sigplan.org/Resources/Author/ for

-for further information on SIGPLAN manuscript formatting.
+information on SIGPLAN manuscript formatting.

 NOTE: older versions of the article template use smaller fonts for